 Young adulthood came.
 My children graduated and with each emotional milestone this mom struggled.
 It seemed a whirlwind and my soul longed for the days when we had school breaks together or got to curl up on Saturday mornings to watch cartoons.

-By the end of 2014 thankfully God had planted on my heart that 2015 would be all about family.
+By the end of the year God had planted on my heart that this season would be about family.
 Seriously I had no clue what that meant, but I knew I was craving time with my children.
 Shortly thereafter my youngest graduated college, our first grandchild was born to my son and his wife, my older daughter married, and then became pregnant.
 It’s been a whirlwind.

 The closeness we have as a family is so special.
 It was surely a blessing that we all lived in the same town and could get together often.
 Life was crazy, but perfect.